 Choose a marine battery that meets the engine specs.
 Installation should comply with Coast Guard and ABYC standards.
 Wet-cell batteries should be secured in a battery box.
 Absorbed glass mat batteries don’t need boxes.
 Both need tie-downs or brackets, and the positive terminals should be covered with nonconductive boots.
 Please visit the US Coast Guard website for more information about safety standards.

 3. Pick a Location for the Battery Switch on Your Boat

 Selector switches have a four- to six-inch-wide footprint, so pick a surface where you have enough space.
 ABYC standards dictate that the switch be as close to the batteries as possible and readily accessible.
 Some can be flush-mounted for a cleaner look above decks, but make sure it’s protected from spray.
 Hold off on final installation until after you have connected the positive cables to the posts in the back.

 4. Connect the Positive Cables First

 Cables should have “marine cable” stamped on the insulation.
 Size 2/0 cable handles most outboards and gasoline inboards.
 Connect the positive terminals of batteries 1 and 2 to the corresponding posts on the back of the switch, and then connect the positive cable from the engine to the output post of the switch.
 Also connect the positive accessory wire to the output post.

 In order for the dual-battery system to operate properly, you need a crossover cable between the negative terminals of the two batteries.
-Also, connect the negative cable lug from the engine/ground and the negative accessory wire to either of the negative battery posts, and make sure all terminal nuts are tight (we like to replace wing nuts with locking hex nuts).
+Also, connect the negative cable lug from the engine/ground and the negative accessory wire to either of the negative battery posts, and make sure all terminal nuts are tight.
+(One smart option is to replace wing nuts with locking hex nuts.)